SIGNEWORDS is also a transcreation agency. What do we do?

 See how in its original American-English version, Homer Simpson, the father in the family, is known for his love of food and alcohol.

-Muslim-speaking countries have substituted all references to beer and pork with soda and other meat to respect the religious beliefs of the viewers.
+Thus, Muslim-religious countries substituted all references to beer and pork with soda and other meat, in deference to the target viewers.

 ➤ Transcreation, on the other hand, blends language with culture and emotions, adding a layer of creativity.